 It is not a bad idea to write down your plan-of-action so that you can keep track of your resources and next steps.

-Order COMPASSION IT wristbands as a simple tool for introducing compassion to children.
+Order COMPASSION IT wristbands as a simple tool for introducing empathy and compassion to children.

 Sources: Pacer.org, PBS Parents